 The cat will not stop staring.
 Perhaps this is just what cats do in France, be it in literary or real life terms.
 They stare at you, and force you to think upon your sins.
 Well Ninja, perhaps the window for you too.

-“Mate, I have to be here, this is where I live.”
+I have to be here, this is where I live.”
 Ninja says.

-Well this isn’t going to write itself, cat, although I wish it would.
+this isn’t going to write itself, cat, although I wish it would.

 Of all the places I have visited thus far, Paris has stolen my heart the quickest.
 It is like no other capital city I have been to or lived in.
-Unlike London or Tokyo, which overwhelmed me due to there size and frenetic energy, Paris feels completely manageable.
+Unlike London or Tokyo, which overwhelmed me due to their size and frenetic energy, Paris feels completely manageable.
 Perhaps because its centre is still histrionically beautiful, or perhaps because I’m not immediately immersed by frantic crowds, I feel content and comfortable in a city I barely know.

 On arriving at the train station, I grabbed the subway to Odéon to meet my friend Kim.
 When we first lived together in Brussels I had no idea how posh she was.
 Now, as she takes me into her family home, it begins to dawn on me that perhaps not everyone in Paris lives in a huge multi bedroomed flat that is of the classic Parisian style, with high ceilings, cornicing, marble fireplaces and shuttered doors that lead on to a balcony over looking the street from every room.

 pause and take in my grand surroundings.
 I have gone from naught to

 I haven’t seen Kim since she visited me about six years ago, but she hasn’t changed a bit.
 Except that instead of getting into a career in politics and diplomacy as was planned in Brussels, she’s now retraining in medicine.
 Either way, she’s sharp as a tack and the fact she can pick and choose such illustrious careers is remarkable.

 her, which is a shame, but as she hands me a spare set of keys to a

 studies the next day.
 We share a quick catch up beer and turn in.

 The next day, after a very lazy morning, I head out to find coffee and a croissant.
 If you are wandering around the 6eme arrondissement, be careful.
 This area is the heart of Paris.
 The cafes are infamous as the meeting points of the revolutionaries that stormed the Bastille, or the hang outs of the philosophers that, in the way that only the French can, chain smoked cigarettes and agreed the most pragmatic view of life is that it is of no consequence, so it’s probably just as useful to light up and order another glass of wine.